 Indeterminate tomatoes have what is called a “vining” growth habit.
 That is, they get taller and taller, climbing a stake or trellis as they grow, without getting too wide.

-Indeterminate tomatoes produce fruit for as long as they can survive (usually up until the first fall frost) and as long as pollination occurs.
+Indeterminate tomatoes produce fruit more than once, for as long as they can survive (usually up until the first fall frost) and as long as pollination occurs.

 Due to their tall size, indeterminate tomatoes are better suited for outdoor growing, rather than indoors or in containers.
 They will need stakes or trellises for support, due to the heights they can reach.